 What service company installed it?

-This isn’t always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house on the market.
+This might not always be easy to find out, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house up for sale.
 When this is the same service company that installed it, you can get a better sense of the level of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Quality preventive maintenance is one of the best things you can provide HVAC equipment.
-Previous homeowners don’t always bother with it, which could leave the HVAC system at a higher risk of problems, especially if the HVAC system hasn’t even been used in a while.
-Routine maintenance can include everything from replacing the air filter to keeping moving components clean and well-lubricated.
+Professional preventive maintenance is one of the best things you can invest in for your HVAC equipment.
+Previous homeowners don’t always bother with it, which could leave the HVAC system at a larger risk of problems, namely if the HVAC system hasn’t even been used in a while.
+Routine maintenance can consist of everything from replacing the air filter to keeping key components clean and well-lubricated.

 What ratings are available for your HVAC system?

-Once you find the make and model, you can do some online research.
-If there’s been a consistent problem or even something like a product recall, getting a new HVAC system might have to be included in total costs.
+Once you determine the make and model, you can do some online research.
+If there’s been a recurring problem or even something like a product recall, replacing the HVAC system may need to be considered as part of the total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

-If you’ve found a problem with the home’s HVAC system, think about calling a trusted local service company before you decide against buying.
-They can perform a thorough inspection, confirming existing issues and looking for any others.
-If the issue can be resolved with a simple tune-up, buying the house should still be worth it.
+If you’ve found a problem with the home’s HVAC system, try calling a trusted local service company before you decide against buying.
+They can perform a thorough inspection, determining the extent of existing issues and looking for any others.
+If the issue can be fixed with a simple tune-up, buying the house might still be worth it.

-And there’s always a chance the previous owner just wasn’t aware of the problem.
-If there’s something affecting the HVAC system, it doesn’t hurt to ask if likely replacement costs will be factored into the cost of the home itself.
+And there’s always the possibility the previous owner just wasn’t aware of the problem.
+If there’s something wrong with the HVAC system, it never hurts to ask if potential replacement costs can be factored into the cost of the home itself.
 In any case, the more information you have, the better decisions you can make.

-Check Everything Off Your List with Aggressive Mechanical
+Keep Your First Home Comfortable with Aggressive Mechanical

-Remember to have a trustworthy service company in your corner.
-They can keep equipment working smoothly with repair and maintenance support.
+Remember to have a trustworthy service company on your side.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Aggressive Mechanical at 732-806-5536.